-Jackie Goldschneider Is Opening Up About Her Eating Disorder On 'RHONJ' & It Sends An Important Message
+Jackie Goldschneider Is Opening Up About Her Eating Disorder On 'RHONJ'

 When you look at the women of The Real Housewives of New Jersey, you probably see a group of confident and self-assured people.
 But for newcomer Jackie Goldschneider, life wasn't always all about charity galas and outdoing the other women in your circle of friends.
 Recently, Jackie Goldschneider opened up about her eating disorder on RHONJ and it was surprising for everyone, including her fellow co-stars.
 In a promo for Wednesday’s episode, Jackie revealed that years ago, she struggled with anorexia.